learnbyexample/Command-line-text-processing/gnu_sed.md

 s/REGEXP/REPLACEMENT/FLAGS
 ```

-Modifiers (or FLAGS) like `g`, 'p' and `I` have been already seen.
+Modifiers (or FLAGS) like `g`, `p` and `I` have been already seen.
 For completeness, they will be discussed again along with rest of the modifiers

 <br>